First Dance Lesson FAQ

 If you come to us with two to three months before your wedding, we get started on your first dance right away!
 Taking the song or style that you would like to dance to for your first dance as a launching point, we teach you some basic steps to get started.
 Once you feel confident dancing together in rhythm with the song, we start creating patterns of movement and a structure for the dance that will ensure your first dance is successful (i.e., you look good dancing together, you’re not counting to the music out loud, and you’re confident in your abilities).
 At this point, we don’t have tons of time to work on details of leading and following or learning additional dance styles, but we still focus on aspects of leading and following that will help you feel and look connected with one another during the first dance.
 Often, at this stage, we’re able to try out the steps and concepts we’ve worked on for your first dance with other songs so that you are able to dance to a larger variety of music.

 One Month or Less

 If you’ve put off learning your first dance and you’re coming to Ballroom Dance Chicago with a month or less to learn, don’t worry, we’ve got your back!
-We have a Crash Course that we’ve designed just for you.
+We have Accelerated Wedding Lessons that we’ve designed just for you.
 Basically, we expedite the process of learning to dance by giving you two dance instructors so that you each can learn separately and then come together to see how it feels.
 By each of you having the undivided attention of a first dance specialist, you’ll get better faster and feel more confident on the day of your wedding.

 Regardless of the amount of time you are able to dedicate to your first dance, we ask that our students see each hour spent in the studio as a date night.
 Of course we have a timeline and a goal in mind, but the more fun and excitement you have during the process of learning to dance, the better your first dance will look and feel.
 Take this time to look into your partner’s eyes, get to know them in a new way, and create something exciting together that you can show your friends and family on the wedding day.